 Calico cats aren't an actual cat breed.
-Calico is just a color pattern that occurs in numerous breeds of cats, and the genetics behind how this pattern is created are fascinating.
+Calico is just a color pattern that occurs in numerous breeds of cats.
+There are long-haired calico cats and short haired calicos, and the genetics behind how this pattern is created are fascinating.

 Calico cats have a combination of black, orange, and white fur.
 Each color has its own separate patches, and the colors are never blended or mixed as they are in tortoiseshell cats.
 Sometimes the colors are diluted to shades of blue, chocolate, cream, or fawn instead of the standard black and orange on white.